litements/litequeue/README.md

 - No extra dependencies allowed
 - No extra files, everything must be inside `litequeue.py` file.
 - Tests must be inside the `test.py` file.
+- Files must be formatted using `black` and `isort`, using one import per line.